Rihanna gets apology from Stephen A. Smith over Beyoncé Super Bowl comments

 The latter remark was met with a series of groans from the studio audience.
 “Hold on,” Smith responded.
 “The only reason I brought up Beyoncé is because Beyoncé recently performed at the Super Bowl.”

-Bey headlined the event in 2013, where she reunited on-stage Destiny’s Child, before returning three years later to appear alongside Coldplay and special guests including Bruno Mars.
+Bey headlined the event in 2013, where she staged a reunion with Destiny’s Child, before returning three years later to appear alongside Coldplay and special guests including Bruno Mars.

 Taking to Twitter following his Sherri interview, Smith posted a three-minute video captioned: “Apologies to Rihanna for my words, gotta be more careful!”